johnmcfarlane/papers/c++/error-handling.md

 A more accurate and helpful view of UB is that it is one possible consequence of a contract violation that occurs at run-time for which consequences are not described.

+## Conclusion

+TODO:
+* Sometimes, a bug in a program isn't a bug, it's an error.
+* UB is all around.